tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   successive connections to the same server in the same session.

-- Set the "config_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen HpkeCipherSuite.
+- Set the "config_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the output length of the hash function associated with the HPKE KDF.

 - Set the "enc" field to a randomly-generated valid encapsulated public key output by the HPKE KEM.